Aviation: Research for environmentally conscious and economical aviation

 Our research services in the field of aviation

 At Fraunhofer IBP, we are studying new air conditioning concepts for user satisfaction on a real scale, including energy considerations of the overall system, taking into account the cabin, cockpit, cargo and avionics area.
-However, our scientists are also taking a close look at future developments such as hybrid or fully-electric flying and the associated thermal management issues.
+Our scientists are also taking a close look at future developments such as hybrid or full-electric aircraft and the associated thermal management issues.
 A further focus of research is on analyzing sustainability in the aviation sector.
 Key areas of work include life cycle assessments of aviation-specific materials, production and manufacturing processes, the ecological evaluation of lightweight and high-tech materials, and analysis of the life cycle of components, systems and alternative fuels.

 Flight Test Facility and BACS: Test facilities for aircraft-related investigations